 All the weights are a rough guide to get you started so feel free to adjust the amounts depending on your taste and texture preferences.

-Add all the ingredients (best done in the order listed) and start the blender on a low speed.
+Add all the ingredients (best done in the order listed) and start the high speed blender on a low speed.
 After 10 seconds increase the speed and blend for 45 seconds.
 Use the tamper to push the ingredients down towards the blade and blend for a further 45 seconds.

 Serve in a tall glass with a wedge of lime to garnish or a sprinkle of chia seeds for a protein boost.